-Machines in which engines are installed that have been type-approved to the Stage V PN limit (engines of category NRE 19 kW - 560 kW) are fully compliant with the Swiss Federal Ordinance on Air Pollution Control (OAPC)6.
-Additional PN testing, conformity evaluation and marking are thus not required for these engines.
+Machines in which engines are installed that have been type-approved to the Stage V are fully compliant with the Swiss Federal Ordinance on Air Pollution Control (OAPC)1.
+Additional PN testing, conformity evaluation and marking are thus not required for these engines and the machines in which they are installed.
+For any preceding emission stage, the OAPC requirements remain in place, hence the additional PN testing, conformity evaluation and marking is required for machines using transition engines.